Rozprza: History

 During the Second Partition of Poland, Rozprza was annexed by the Kingdom of Prussia.
 In 1807, it was regained by Poles and included within the short-lived Duchy of Warsaw.
 Following its dissolution, from 1815 until 1915, it was part of Russian-controlled Congress Poland.
 In 1846–47, Rozprza received rail connection due to construction of the Warsaw–Vienna railway.
 Following the January Uprising, Rozprza lost its town charter and has remained a village.
 Following World War I, in 1918, Poland regained independence and control of Rozprza.
+During World War II, it was occupied by Germany from 1939 to 1945.
 In 2023, Rozprza regained its town charter.

 Transport

 There is a train station in the town.